wolframkriesing/site-stitcher/content/tidbit/2020/11/index.md

 # Hacking Android Styles
 slug: hacking-android-styles
 dateCreated: 2020-11-30 16:28 CET
-tags: android, react-native, styling, mobile, knowledgebase
+tags: React Native, Android, styling, mobile, knowledgebase

-I never did android development, only the react-native side of things.
+I never did android development, only the React Native side of things.
-Now while digging deeper, trying to figure out how to style a react-native picker on android (because the default is really ugly)
+Now while digging deeper, trying to figure out how to style a React Native picker on android (because the default is really ugly)
 I am reading into [android docs](https://developer.android.com/).
 I found out how to break my app's rendering with one line of XML.
 Not true, five lines of XML.

 In "android/app/src/main/res/values/style.xml" I can style theme my app.